Sadiq-marcelo/investigate-FordGoBike-tripdata/README.md

 * What is the age distribution of bikers?
 * What is trip frequency by bikers?
-* What is the relationship between bikers age and the amount of trips they take?
+* What is the relationship between bikers age and trip duration?

 #### Why is the project important?
 This projects gives us insights into Ford's bike trip data and customer's (bikers behaviour).
 Moreover, the project covers each step of the data analysis process in a chronological order from data gathering, data assessment and cleaning, data exploration, data visualization to sharing findings to perform thorough analysis on the data in question.